Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 Ideal for: Large groups and entertainment.

-Features: With its larger size, the 270 pound Magnum Fire Pit is ideal for entertaining larger crowds, offering ample space for firewood, and greater heat distribution.
+Features: With its larger size, the 270-pound Magnum Fire Pit is ideal for entertaining larger crowds, offering ample space for firewood, and greater heat distribution.
 It's perfect for hosting big gatherings and ensuring everyone stays warm.
 Order it as either a gas or wood fire pit.
-A smaller, 135 pound version, known as the Saturn Fire Pit is also available.
+A smaller, 135-pound version, known as the Saturn Fire Pit, is also available.

-4. Vesuvius Wood Burning Wood Fire Pit
+4. Vesuvius Wood-Burning Fire Pit

 Vesuvius Wood Burning Fire Pit